Gregor-Davies/GEG/README.md

 - Install Discord.js.
 - Create a Discord token on the Discord Developer Page with all the scopes.
 - Paste your token where it says "YOURTOKEN" in the .env file.
-- Run the bot with: node i (In the node.jsterminal).
+- Run the bot with: node i (In the node.js terminal).

 Lastly don't forget to have fun!
 If you create something cool with this please link it to me and I will feature it on this page.